eliemichel/LearnWebGPU/basic-3d-rendering/shader-uniforms/multiple-uniforms.md

  - In the same bind group but different binding.
  - In the same binding, by replacing the type of the uniform with a custom struct.

+The interest of using a **different bind group** is to be able to call the render pipeline with multiple combinations of uniforms.
+For instance, a render engine typically uses a different bind group to store the camera and lighting information (that changes only between frames) and to store object information (location, orientation, etc.), which is different for each draw call within the same frame.

-The interest of using different bindings is to set a different `visibility` depending on the binding.
-In our case, the time is only used in the Vertex shader, while the color is only needed by the Fragment shader, so this could be beneficial.
-However, we may decide to use the time in the Fragment shader eventually, so we'll use the same binding.
+The interest of using a **different binding** (within the same bind group) is to set a different `visibility` depending on the binding.
+In our case, the time is only used in the `Vertex` shader, while the color is only needed by the `Fragment` shader, so this could be beneficial.
+However, we may decide to use the time in the `Fragment` shader eventually, so we'll use the same binding.

 ```{note}
 Another reason is that different bindings should either point to different buffers, or point in the same buffer at **an offset that is at least** `deviceLimits.minUniformBufferOffsetAlignment`.
 By default, this value is set to 256 bytes for me, and the minimum supported by my adapter is 64.
 This would be a bit of a waste to add that much padding.